beasteers/node-red-contrib-ray-serve/README.md

 ![alt text](public/ray-config.png)

-Can potentially access the dashboard (by proxying) but I can't get it to require permissions so it's currently disabled.
+I was hoping to be able to expose the Ray dashboard using nodered's authentication, but I can't get it to require permissions correctly so it's currently disabled.

 ![alt text](public/ray-dash.png)